boraecosystem/bora-token-klaytn/README.md

 ### Overview of Directories

 * contracts : Directory for Solidity contracts.
 * test : Directory for test suites of the smart contracts.
 * truffle-config.js : Truffle configuration file.
+> The bytecode included in /contracts/BoraToken_klaytn_bytecode.txt was obtained by compiling the project with Truffle.
+Using a different tool to compile the source code could result in a different bytecode value.

 ### Relevant URLs for Tools